youssef06/show-around/README.md

     VALIDATION_TOKEN: '_________',
     //Get this from your Facebook App dashboard
     APP_SECRET: '________',
-    //From Google Console
+    //From Google Console, this is used for Image search
     GOOGLE_MAPS_KEY: '________',
     //From the settings page of your Wit.ai App
     WIT_TOKEN: '_________'
 };
 ```

-7 - Say hello to your bot!
+6 - Say hello to your bot!
 It should echo back any message you write

 Create your Stories
 -------------------
-We've got our bot setup, but for now all it does is just echo back whatever we say to it, it's still not using Wit.ai, let's fix that.
+We've got our bot setup, but for now all it does is just echo back whatever we write to it, it's still not using Wit.ai, let's fix that.

 Create a Wit.ai story:

 As explained on Wit.ai:
 > "You will teach Wit by example, and each example conversation is called a Story"